Rohith-4139/portfolio/README.md

       <a href="#about">About</a>
       <a href="#projects">Projects</a>
       <a href="#contact">Contact</a>
+      <a href="#skills">skills</a>
     </nav>
   </header>

   <section id="about">
     <h2>About Me</h2>
-    <p>I’m a 3nd-year B.Tech CSE student specializing in AI & ML at SRMIST.
-I love building projects in Python, exploring AI, and creating web applications using HTML, CSS, and JavaScript.</p>
+    <p> I love building projects in Python, exploring AI, and creating web applications using HTML, CSS, and JavaScript.
+        I’m a 3nd-year B.Tech CSE student specializing in AI & ML at SRMIST.</p>
   </section>

   <section id="projects" class="projects">